czcorpus/kontext/INSTALL.md

 ```

-### The "live_attributes" plugin
+### The "live_attributes" plug-in

 *[currently in development]*

-This is an optional plugin allowing to obtain all the attribute values according to some attribute subset selection.
+This is an optional plug-in allowing to obtain all the attribute values according to some attribute subset selection.

 Let's say you have the following structural element defined in your corpus::